nreid/vc_tutorials/Part1_qc_alignment.md

 - `samtools sort -n -` sorts the reads by name so that read pairs will be found together in the file.
 The `-` indicates the data should be read from the pipe.
 - `bedtools bamtofastq -i /dev/stdin/ -fq <forward reads> -fq2 <reverse reads>` converts bam format back to fastq.
 In this case `/dev/stdin/` indicates the data should be read from the pipe.

+The result will be two fastq files, one containing the forward reads and one containing reverse reads with members of each pair on the same lines of their corresponding files.

 Below is an example of this code put together to download data for the son:

 ```bash